DevGreick/VulnHunter/README.md

 - **Go**: Run `go mod tidy` or `go mod download` to update the Go module cache

 You can also inspect transitive trees manually with tools like `npm ls`, `mvn dependency:tree`, or `composer show --tree`.

+**The scanner does not run install commands or modify your files,** your project remains untouched.

 ## How to use